 Pulled pork is such a delight to eat and so easy to make!
 After remembering I had a frozen pork shoulder in the freezer – and my last failure at good crackling – I thought I’d try something you can’t stuff up.
-Craving the flavours of Mexico from my visit five years ago, I set about making this divine dish.
+Craving the flavours of Mexico from my visit six years ago, I set about making this divine dish.

 This recipe has many great features, its preparation is quick, most of the ingredients can be substituted or adjusted, and there is a huge margin for error, if it’s not ready simply put it back on the heat.
 The general principle is that the pork is slow cooked in a liquid.
 The recipe below yielded fantastic results but if you wish to swap the orange juice for beer, or any other liquid, that would give the meat a different flavour.

 Once you’ve made this you’ll want to make it again as it’s very easy, freezes well and is great bang for your buck.